 James Lansing, as the Vice president of Engineering for the Altec Lansing Corporation, however, clashed with the management and quit at the completion of a five year contract.

 James Lansing started off again on his own as Lansing Sound Incorporated (LSI) to which Altec Lansing adversely objected that Altec Lansing’s name was so prominently impinged upon.
 For which reason, the company emerged with a new name James B. Lansing Sound, Incorporated only to develop into a premiere audio brand.
+Altec Lansing loudspeakers are quite popular in the market, a good specimen from them would be Altec Lansing LifeJacket which is one of the favorite Bluetooth speaker among musicholic.

 The company supposedly hit back on Altec Lansing by making speakers that were virtual copies of the speakers James Lansing created with his team while at Altec, right down to the model names.
 He subsequently continued with brilliant craftsmanship creating such innovative designs.
 It was a shame the company did not succeed well at the time because the company suffered in terms of business matters falling into debt.
 The founder took his own life in depression.